Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 30+ Awesome Things to Do in Morganton and Around Burke County (Hikes, Food, and More!)

 Burke County is North Carolina‘s largest mountain county and full of so much natural beauty, awesome hikes inside state parks and the Linville Gorge, and more ways to enjoy the outdoors.
-In fact, we first came here to explore the Gorge but over time, have been introduced to quite a few things to do in Morganton, the county seat, and its surroundings.
+We first came here to explore the Gorge, but over time, we have been introduced to many things to do in Morganton, the county seat, and its surroundings.

-The mix of fun within the mountain town‘s limits and beyond them is a huge part of why we love this area and keep coming back for more.
-As you’ll see while reading this guide, there’s no way to do all of this in one weekend.
+The mix of fun within the mountain town‘s limits and beyond them is a massive part of why we love this area and keep returning for more.
+As you’ll see while reading this guide, there’s no way to do all this in one weekend.

 That’s just why you should plan multiple trips to Burke County.
-And while you prepare, we think this guide will make a nice sidekick.
+And while you prepare, we think this guide will make an excellent sidekick.

 If you need to find something specific in this post, we’ve organized it into the following sections: